vapor/docs/docs/deploy/fly.md

 ## Launch your app on Fly
 Once your Vapor project is ready, you can launch it on Fly.

-First, make sure your current directory is set to the root of your Vapor repository and run the following command:
+First, make sure your current directory is set to the root directory of your Vapor application and run the following command:
 ```bash
 fly launch
 ```

-This will start an interactive prompt for multiple of your Fly app's settings, including:
+This will start an interactive prompt to configure your Fly application settings:

 - **Name:** you can type one or keep it blank to get an automatically generated name.
 - **Region:** the default is the one that's the closest to you.
 You can choose to use it or any other in the list.
 This is easy to change later.